 According to the university, life science graduates often go on to postgraduate work, including medical or scientific research.
 Other graduates have recently pursued careers in business, consulting and environmental advocacy.

-Harvard is perhaps the best-known university around the world; it regularly takes the top spot in global reputation surveys.
-It was founded in 1636, and it has built its reputation, wealth and influence over more than 300 years, having been founded in 1636.
+Harvard is perhaps the world’s best-known university; it regularly takes the top spot in global reputation surveys.
+It has built its reputation, wealth and influence over more than 300 years, having been founded in 1636.

 Although tuition is expensive, students from low-income families are fully supported by university grants.
 For the class of 2019, only 5.3 per cent of applicants made it through the competitive application process.

-The University of Cambridge, in the UK, is one of the world’s most prestigious and oldest universities, and follows a collegiate system.
+The University of Cambridge, in the UK, is one of the world’s oldest and most prestigious higher education institutions, and follows a collegiate system.

 Its School of Biological Sciences contains nine departments and various research centres, including the departments of biochemistry, pharmacology and zoology.